The georeferenced raster (Raster)#

 crs=GEOGCS["WGS 84",DATUM["WGS_1984",SPHEROID["WGS 84",6378137,298.257223563]],PRIMEM["Greenwich",0],UNIT["degree",0.0174532925199433,AUTHORITY["EPSG","9122"]],AXIS["Latitude",NORTH],AXIS["Longitude",EAST],AUTHORITY["EPSG","4326"]]

-function, which computes the closest distance
+Computing proximity from a Raster is done through by the proximity() function, which computes the closest distance

-to any target pixels in the Raster
+to any target pixels in the Raster.

 Note